-10.2.2.
-Supervision
+11.2.2 Supervision

-- PhD defended: Andreea Beica, Abstraction of Biochemical Reaction Networks, started in 2015 and supervised by Vincent Danos - PhD defended: Hugo Illous, Relational Shape Abstraction Based on Separation Logic, started in 2015 and supervised by Xavier Rival and Matthieu Lemerre (CEA) - PhD in progress - PhD in progress: Marc Chevalier, Static analysis of Security Properties in Critical Embedded Software, started in 2017 and supervised by Jérôme Feret - PhD in progress: Albin Salazar, Formal derivation of discrete models with separated time-scales, started in 2019 and supervised by Jérôme Feret - PhD in progress: Olivier Nicole, Verification of micro-kernels, started in 2018 and supervised by Xavier Rival and Matthieu Lemerre (CEA)
+- PhD defended: Marc Chevalier, Static analysis of Security Properties in Critical Embedded Software, started in 2017 and supervised by Jérôme Feret - PhD in progress: Albin Salazar, Formal derivation of discrete models with separated time-scales, started in 2019 and supervised by Jérôme Feret - PhD in progress: Olivier Nicole, Verification of micro-kernels, started in 2018 and supervised by Xavier Rival and Matthieu Lemerre (CEA) - PhD in progress: Josselin Giet, Functional verification of components of operating systems by static analysis, started in 2020 and supervised by Xavier Rival and Gilles Muller (INRIA Paris, Project team Whisper). - PhD in progress: Ignacio Tiraboshi, Static analysis for security properties on IoT applications, started in 2020 and supervised by Xavier Rival and Tamara Rezk (INRIA Sophia, Project team Indes). - PhD in progress: Denis Mazzucato, Static Analysis by Abstract Interpretation of Machine-Learned Software, started in 2020 and supervised by Caterina Urban

-10.2.3.
-Juries
+11.2.3 Juries